konstantinavet/project-csec476-group2/README.md

 | `URI_CHECKSUM_INITW` | 92 | 32-bit Windows stager handshake |
 | `URI_CHECKSUM_INITW_X64` | **139** | **64-bit Windows stager handshake** |

 Computing the checksum of the recovered URI yields `sum(ord(c) for c in "/DoSaKUGGHJcVXRRffO9-ggcg2uPT9Oxuy8xGfQfirY7yO23UxNc4jDSyqGoZ7c040azjJqAMGe4nUjWYYXyEajzPQIC5LT9OUMP4ysU35sPczVGyXNyMZra") % 256 = 139`.

-The match to 139 (`0x8B`) is **conclusive** identification of the sample as a 64-bit Windows Metasploit stager.
-The checksum scheme is documented in Metasploit's source, ships with every copy of the framework, and would not be reproduced by coincidence in non-Metasploit software.
-From this point forward in the analysis we treat attribution as established and use the Metasploit upstream source code as an authoritative reference to verify subsequent findings.
+A match to 139 (`0x8B`) positively identifies the sample as a Windows 64 bit Metasploit stager.
+The scheme used for calculating the checksum is documented in the source of Metasploit itself, comes bundled with every installation of the framework, and would not appear coincidentally in anything non-Metasploit.
+We can now proceed with the analysis knowing for certain where the sample comes from and use the Metasploit upstream source code to confirm our other results.

 #### Shellcode entry-point discovery with radare2

-Having established the framework identity, we turned to the shellcode itself.
-The Metasploit x64 Windows shellcode blocks all share a canonical entry prologue beginning with the byte sequence `fc 48 83 e4 f0` — this decodes to `cld; and rsp, 0xfffffffffffffff0`, which clears the direction flag and aligns the stack to a 16-byte boundary as required by the x64 calling convention. radare2 was used to locate this prologue in `group2.exe`.
+Once we determined the framework identity we focus on the shellcode.
+Metasploit's x64 Windows shellcode blocks have a canonical entry prologue that always start with the following byte sequence `fc 48 83 e4 f0` which is deciphered as `cld; and rsp, 0xfffffffffffffff0`, that cleans the direction flag and aligns the stack to 16 byte boundaries as stipulated by the x64 calling convention.
+In the case of `group2.exe` we searched for this prologue in radare2:

 ![r2 search /x fc4883 returning single hit at 0x140005000 followed by disassembly of block_api prologue](images/r2_prologue_search.png)

 *Figure 21: radare2 identifies the shellcode entry point.*

-The command `/x fc4883` searches for the byte pattern `fc 48 83` and returns exactly one match, at virtual address `0x140005000`.
-Seeking to that address and disassembling reveals the Stephen Fewer `block_api` resolver prologue in
-full: `cld` (direction-flag clear), `and rsp, 0xfffffffffffffff0` (stack align), `call sub.fcn.1400050d6` (transfer into the resolver body), and then the characteristic register-saving push sequence `push r9 / push r8 / push rdx / xor rdx, rdx / push rcx`.
-The next instruction `mov rdx, gs:[rdx+0x60]` is the canonical x64 PEB access: `gs:[0x60]` is the Thread Environment Block offset of the Process Environment Block pointer.
-Subsequent instructions (`mov rdx, [rdx+0x18]` and `mov rdx, [rdx+0x20]`) walk `PEB.Ldr` and `Ldr.InMemoryOrderModuleList`, traversing the linked list of loaded modules. radare2 labels this function entry as `entry0`, `hit9_0` (from our search), and `rip` — all collocated at `0x140005000`, confirming that the PE entry point *is* the shellcode entry point with no separate PE wrapper.
-The section banner confirms the section is `.glav` and marked `-rwx`.
+Executing the command `/x fc4883` searches for the byte string `fc 48 83` and will return precisely one instance at virtual address `0x140005000`.
+Following that address, disassembly show the entire Stephen Fewer `block_api` resolver prologue: `cld` (clear direction-flag), `and rsp, 0xfffffffffffffff0` (stack-align), `call sub.fcn.1400050d6` (jump into the body of the resolver) then the usual register-saving push commands: `push r9, push r8, push rdx, xor rdx, rdx, push rcx`.
+The next instruction `mov rdx, gs:[rdx+0x60]` is the canonical x64PEB access: `gs:[0x60]` is the offset of the Thread Environment Block (TEB) that points to the Process Environment Block (PEB) base.
+The following two instructions (`mov rdx, [rdx+0x18]` and `mov rdx, [rdx+0x20]`) walk `PEB.Ldr` and `Ldr.InMemoryOrderModuleList`(following the linked list of loaded modules), radare2labels these at `0x140005000`: `entry0`, `hit9_0`(where our search located it) and `rip`.
+This confirms our previous conclusion: The PE entry-point of the file is actually where our shellcode begins - there is no separate PE wrapper.
+The section banner indicates that this is part of the `.glav` section and marked `-rwx`).

-The instruction sequence from `0x140005000` onward is not merely similar to Metasploit's `block_api.asm`; it is **byte-for-byte identical** to the upstream source at `metasploit-framework/external/source/shellcode/windows/x64/src/block/block_api.asm`.
-Every byte of the prologue, every register choice, every stack operation corresponds exactly.
-This is the structural equivalent of matching a fingerprint.
+The sequence of instructions, from `0x140005000` upwards, isn't just like Metasploit's `block_api.asm`, it's byte-for-byte the same as the one at the upstream source: `metasploit-framework/external/source/shellcode/windows/x64/src/block/block_api.asm`.
+Each byte of the prologue, each register selection and each stack instruction matches.
+It's the logical equivalent of matching fingerprints.

 #### Enumerating all API calls

-Every API call through the resolver follows the same structure: the shellcode loads the 32-bit ROR13 hash of the target function name into `r10`, places other arguments in the platform-standard locations (`rcx`, `rdx`, `r8`, `r9`, and the stack), and then `call rbp` to invoke the resolver, which returns with the resolved function having been called and its return value in `rax`.
-The resolver's address is held in `rbp` throughout the shellcode's lifetime.
+All API calls through the resolver use the following format: The shellcode load the ROR13 hash for the target function name (as 32 bit hash) in `r10`, place other arguments in the standard argument positions (`rcx`, `rdx`, `r8`, `r9` and on the stack) and `call rbp` in order to jump to the resolver.
+The resolver will return once the resolved function has been called with its return value stored in `rax`.
+The address for the resolver will stay in `rbp` for the entire lifetime of the shellcode.

 To enumerate every API call, we searched for the byte pattern `ff d5` — the x64 encoding of `call rbp` — across the entire binary.

 ![r2 session showing pd -3 at final call sites displaying Sleep, VirtualAlloc, InternetReadFile, ExitProcess hash constants and argument setup](images/r2_hash_args.png)

 *Figure 22: radare2 extraction of hash constants and arguments at the final four `call rbp` sites in the shellcode.*

-At `0x1400052a2`, the preceding instructions `jne 0x1400052b0 / mov rcx, 0x1388 / movabs r10, 0xe035f044`
-identify the call as `Sleep(5000)` — `0x1388` is 5000 in decimal, confirming
-a 5-second sleep.
-At `0x1400052cc`, the sequence `shl edx, 0x10 / mov r8,
-0x1000 / movabs r10, 0xe553a458` identifies the call as `VirtualAlloc`.
-The
-`shl edx, 0x10` is a compact way to produce `0x400000` (4 MiB) from `0x40` (which is simultaneously `PAGE_EXECUTE_READWRITE`); `r8 = 0x1000` is
-`MEM_COMMIT`.
-The net call is `VirtualAlloc(NULL, 0x400000, MEM_COMMIT,
-PAGE_EXECUTE_READWRITE)`.
-At `0x1400052ef`, `mov r8, 0x2000 / mov r9, rdi /
-movabs r10, 0xe2899612` identifies the call as `InternetReadFile` with an 8 KB (0x2000) chunk size.
-At `0x140005310`, `push 0 / pop rcx / mov r10,
-0x56a2b5f0` identifies the final call as `ExitProcess(0)`.
+Using the prior instructions at `0x1400052a2`, the call to `jne 0x1400052b0 / mov rcx, 0x1388 / movabs r10, 0xe035f044` can be found to be `Sleep(5000)`.
+This is due to `0x1388` being 5000 in decimal, meaning the sleep time is indeed 5 seconds.
+Using the instructions at `0x1400052cc`, the call to `shl edx, 0x10 / mov r8, 0x1000 / movabs r10, 0xe553a458` can be seen to be `VirtualAlloc`.
+The `shl edx, 0x10` creates `0x400000` (4 MiB) from `0x40` (which is also `PAGE_EXECUTE_READWRITE`) and `r8=0x1000` is `MEM_COMMIT`, thus it is `VirtualAlloc(NULL, 0x400000, MEM_COMMIT, PAGE_EXECUTE_READWRITE)`.
+At `0x1400052ef`, `mov r8, 0x2000 / mov r9, rdi / movabs r10, 0xe2899612` identifies the call to `InternetReadFile` with a size of 0x2000 (8 KB).
+Finally, the `push 0 / pop rcx / mov r10, 0x56a2b5f0` at `0x140005310` can be identified as `ExitProcess(0)`.

 Combining this extraction with the earlier hashes visible in the Ghidra disassembly (Figures 19 and 20) and additional radare2 seeks across the remaining call sites produced the complete API call inventory:

 | # | Call site     | ROR13 hash   | Resolved API          | Purpose                                |
 |---|---------------|--------------|----------------------|----------------------------------------|